 Instead of receiving letter grades, all students receive written evaluations from their instructors and dorm advisers, which can be sent to colleges as supplementary application materials.
 These reports often include a description of the work and activities done in the course/dorm, as well as a detailed evaluation of the student's progress, engagement, and effort level demonstrated throughout the five weeks.

-In addition to taking classes, boarding students sign up for two different afternoon activities of their choice.
-The program also offers many evening extracurricular activities, such as dance, quiz bowl, talent shows, special interest meetings and open-mic nights.
-Students also have the option to participate in day trips to Portsmouth and Boston, as well as several college visits throughout the summer.
+In addition to taking classes, boarding students sign up for two different physical education activities of their choice, which include basketball, soccer, tennis, dance, crew, lacrosse, squash, cross country running, swimming, The program also offers evening extracurricular activities, such as musical ensembles, special interest meetings, talent shows, and open-mic nights.
+Students also can participate in off-campus excursions (like trips to a bowling alley or the movies) and day trips to Portsmouth and Boston, as well as several college visits.

-An important aspect of the PEA Summer School is its diverse student body.
-Students come from as many as 45 states and 40 countries, resulting in a community that boasts the utmost diversity in culture, language, religion, and worldviews.
-Any student who attends the Summer School will gain incredible exposure to different cultures and ways of thinking both in and out of the classroom--an invaluable global experience merely a few towns over from Raymond.
+An important aspect of Exeter Summer is its diverse student body.
+Students come from as many as 45 states and 40 countries, resulting in a community marked by diversity in culture, language, religion, and worldviews.
+Any student who attends Exeter Summer will gain incredible exposure to different cultures and ways of thinking both in and out of the classroom.

 The tuition is posted each year on the Exeter Summer website.